paycoreio/docs/docs/getting-started/faq.md

 # {{custom.company_name}} FAQ

 Welcome to the Frequently Asked Questions about interaction and working with {{custom.company_name}}!
 This list is not conclusive, and we regularly improve and update it with new cases.
-If you don’t find the answer you’re looking for here, submit your request to [our support team](mailto:{{custom.support_email}}), we’ll be happy to help you.
+If you don’t find the answer you’re looking for here, submit your request to <!--email_off-->[our support team](mailto:{{custom.support_email}})<!--/email_off-->, we’ll be happy to help you.

 ## Troubleshoot Password, Email Address, and Login Problems